-The Patent of Stone Arabia seems to have encompassed land from around 101st Street at the south, to the Cool Kill at the north (around Irish Road along or what’s been called Thieves Hollow), and to the east a portion of Mount Rafinesque and a portion of what is now the Troy Reservoir.
-It included what would become the Village of Lansingburgh and the hamlet of Speigletown.
+The Patent of Stone Arabia seems to have encompassed land from around 105th Street at the south, to the Cool Kill at the north (around Irish Road along or what’s been called Thieves Hollow), and to the east a portion of Mount Rafinesque and a portion of what is now the Troy Reservoir.
+It included the majority of what would become the Village of Lansingburgh and the hamlet of Speigletown.

 It only included a portion of what would become the Town of Lansingburgh.
-Northern Lansingburgh would be expanded in 1819 by portions of what had been William’s Tract and Van Cortland’s Tract and most of Isaac Sawyer’s First Tract.
+Northern Lansingburgh would be expanded in 1819 by the annexation of portions of what had been William’s Tract and Van Cortland’s Tract and most of Isaac Sawyer’s First Tract within the Town of Schaghticoke.

 The original patentee did not long retain possession of the remaining property, Tascamcatick, but disposed of it to Joannes Wendell [Sr.], on the 26th day of May, 1683.
 Johannes Wendell: after-ward added to this purchase another piece of woodland which extended along the river northward to a certain Kill called by the Indians, Paensick.